marijnh/Eloquent-JavaScript/11_async.md

 In a way, asynchronicity is _contagious_.
 Any function that calls a function that works asynchronously must itself be asynchronous, using a callback or similar mechanism to deliver its result.
-Calling callback is somewhat more involved and error-prone than simply returning a value, so needing to structure large parts of your program that way is not great.
+Calling a callback is somewhat more involved and error-prone than simply returning a value, so needing to structure large parts of your program that way is not great.